srapisarda/stypes/README.md

 constructed and executed in LogCFL, which is optimal in order to be evaluated in an high parallelizable environments as Apache Flink.

-In order to compile and use from console STypeS
-it is necessary to build the application.
+In order to execute  STypeS in local environment, it is necessary to build the application by including all the dependencies.
 From terminal command line execute the following:

 ```